Characters of Final Fantasy VIII: Vinzer Deling

 Vinzer Deling is the President of Galbadia.
 He appoints Sorceress Edea as a supposed "peace ambassador" to resolve Galbadia's political problems with other nations.
 His body double is defeated by SeeD and the Forest Owls resistance group.
 Edea kills him during her welcoming ceremony at Deling City and seizes power in Galbadia.

 Mayor Dobe and Flo

 Mayor Dobe is the leader of Fishermans Horizon, a town in the middle of a transoceanic highway between the continents of Galbadia and Esthar.
 He and his wife, Flo, detest violence and oppose the Garden's presence in their territory.
 Squall and his party save the Mayor from certain death when the Galbadian army invades the town.

 Forest Owls

 The Forest Owls are a small resistance faction that oppose the Galbadian occupation of Timber, a town in the eastern part of the continent.
-A man named Zone is the leader, and Rinoa and Watts are members.
-Most people of Timber are affiliated with a resistance group, although the Forest Owls are the only active ones.
+Zone is its leader, while Rinoa and Watts are members.
+Most people of Timber are affiliated with a resistance group, although the Forest Owls are the only active group.